How To Avoid Being Deceived

 • Tempting you into seeking signs and wonders MATTHEW 12:38-42

-6. BEWARE OF FLESHLY DISPLAYS OF SHOWMANSHIP IN FRONT OF LARGE AUDIENCES
+6. BEWARE OF FLESHLY DISPLAYS OF SHOWMANSHIP IN FRONT OF LARGE CROWDS

 • Jesus was not interested in spectacular displays before large crowds